 - $2.5 million in revenue

-For this data, we compared changes in price competitiveness for individual SKUs to performance metrics.
+For this data, we compared changes in price competition for individual SKUs to performance metrics.

 - Google Shopping advertisers can take advantage of lower CPC prices to increase bids on products when they become the cheapest on the market.
 Doing so can quickly and profitably increases market share.

 - Google PLA advertisers can identify products that are candidates for price decreases.

 - Lowering prices has the potential to increase sales without compromising overall profit margin through lower CPC prices.